 - MindEd is a free educational e-learning resource for professionals on children and young people’s mental health.
 These sessions aim to help staff better understand how children develop emotionally and the importance of attachment.

 Talk to children and young people about emotions

 They may be aware of feelings but may not be able to express them.

 Communicate with other adults who are involved in the child’s life

 This could be parents/carers/grandparents/social workers or other professionals.

-Communicating will help build a better understanding of the child and the challenges they have in relation to thought, emotions and behaviour.
+Communicating will help build a better understanding of the child or young person, and the challenges they have in relation to thought, emotions and behaviour.

 What schools and further education settings can do

 Concerned about a child or young person?

 If you are worried that a child or young person is at risk involve your designated safeguarding lead as a matter of priority who will contact the parents/carers and other services as necessary.
 If the child or young person is at immediate risk, ensure that they are taken to their GP or A&E as a matter of urgency, depending on the severity of the concern.Find out more